rmitchellscott/Aviary/CONFIGURATION.md

 - **Filesystem backend**: Default option.
 Stores all files in the local filesystem under `DATA_DIR`
 - **S3 backend**: Stores archived documents and backups in S3-compatible object storage
 - **Single-user mode limitation**: In single-user mode, only archived documents use the storage backend.
-The `rmapi.conf` file is always stored in the filesystem at `/root/.config/rmapi/rmapi.conf` and must be mounted as a volume for persistence
+The `rmapi.conf` file is always stored in the filesystem at `/root/.config/rmapi/rmapi.conf` and must be mounted as a volume for persistence. `PDF_DIR` is ignored when using S3 storage backend
 - **Migration constraint**: Single-user to multi-user migration requires using the same storage backend.
 Cross-backend migrations are not supported - use backup/restore instead
 - **Database storage**: SQLite databases are always stored locally and require volume mounts.
 For stateless deployment, use PostgreSQL with S3 storage backend